Welcome to Riverpark CIO

 Kate Pinamonti, Secretary

-Kate has been a resident of Tualatin for over 20 years.
-Recently retired, she is new to the CIO board and looks forward to working with the community.
-She has a passion for adventurous travel and is an avid runner and cyclist.
-You may see Kate and her husband, Guido, in Jurgens Park with their two Corgis Izzy & Basil.
+Kate has been a resident of Tualatin for over 25 years and enjoys being a part of the Riverpark community.
+Recently retired, she has a passion for adventurous travel and is an avid runner and cyclist.
+You may see Kate and her husband, Guido, in Jurgens Park with their two dogs Basil & Zorro.

 Cynthia Martinez, Treasurer